marc1-dot/consumer-staples-forecast/.ipynb_checkpoints/proposal-checkpoint.md

  beverages, and household products, represents one of the most stable and resilient segments of the global economy.
 Because demand for these products remains steady across business cycles, this sector provides a robust framework for modeling long-term financial and market dynamics.
- The objective of this project is to **forecast the weekly return** of major consumer staples companies by analyzing their **historical financial indicators** (revenue growth, operating margins, and earnings per share).
+ The objective of this project is to **forecast the future revenues and stock prices** of major consumer staples companies by analyzing their **historical financial indicators** (revenue growth, operating margins, and earnings per share).
 Additionally, this project aims to determine **which machine learning model provides the most accurate predictive performance** for financial markets within the consumer